Bad credit boat loans for Australian borrowers

 Applying for a bad credit boat loan is both quick and easy through Savvy.
-Our friendly, expert brokers will ask you some quick questions about your borrowing needs and the nature of your past credit problems, then they’ll consult our extensive panel of specialist lender partners to find you the most suitable offers and products.
-That improves your chances of finding a loan provider who’ll consider your application, but it also means you’ll get the best value for money possible.
+Our friendly, expert brokers will ask you some quick questions about your borrowing needs and the nature of your past credit problems.
+From there, they’ll consult our extensive panel of specialist lender partners to determine whether any of our lenders can help you out.
+That improves your chances of finding a loan provider who’ll consider your application.

-Lenders check your report to assess the level of past problems you’ve experienced, so any improvement is an advantage when you apply for a bad credit boat loan.
-A surprising number of credit reports contain errors.
-Credit providers often forget to record payments and remove entries once debts have been settled.
-You can check your report for free once a year and every time you’ve been refused credit.
-Go through it carefully and then contact any organisations responsible for incorrect information.
+Lenders check your report to assess the level of past problems you’ve experienced.
+A surprising number of credit reports contain errors, such as forgetting to record payments and remove entries once debts have been settled.
+You can check your report for free once a year and every time you’ve been refused credit, so you should contact any organisations responsible for incorrect information.

 Lenders also base decisions on your ability to repay the loan.
-When you borrow, only borrow what you need to reduce repayment amounts.
+Only borrow what you need to reduce repayment amounts.
 The simplest way to do that is to set a budget and then stick to it.
 Take all your outgoing expenses into account and allow some room for the unexpected.
-You’re far less likely to experience future issues if you plan to borrow carefully.
 You can use Savvy’s boat loan calculator to get a better idea about costs.

 Lenders will let you set up direct debits for loan payments, so it removes the need to remember each month, and you’re less likely to miss a payment.
 You can also apply that advice to utility and mobile phone bills.
 Keep that credit report clear of late payments and defaults, and watch your credit score rise.